jennybc/googlesheets/README.md

   gs_copy(to = "Gapminder")
 ```

-If that seems to have worked, go check that you see a sheet named "Gapminder" listed in your Google Sheets home screen: <https://docs.google.com/spreadsheets/>.
+If that seems to have worked, go check for a sheet named "Gapminder" in your Google Sheets home screen: <https://docs.google.com/spreadsheets/>.
 You could also run `gs_ls()` again and make sure the Gapminder sheet is listed.

 ### Register a spreadsheet